xiaoyudehao/ocean/README.md

-# My name is yizhen.I am from fujijan.Taking photos and running are my hobbbies.Hoping that I will have a wonderful college life
+# My name is yizhen.I am from fujian.Taking photos and running are my hobbbies.Hoping that I will have a wonderful college life